 - Adoption Fees: There are no Latvian government fees for adoption services.
 Prospective adoptive parents, however, should be prepared to cover fees related to the translation and certification of documents and the processing of new civil and travel documents for the adopted child.
-These costs are determined by the government of Latvia, and are subject to change.
+These costs are determined by the government of Latvia and are subject to change.

 In the adoption services contract that you sign at the beginning of the adoption process, your agency will itemize the fees and estimated expenses related to your adoption process.
 Learn more.

-In most cases, Latvian accredited adoption service providers will collect all required fees and, during the adoption process, use the collected amount to pay the involved entities.
+In most cases, adoption service providers will collect all required fees and, during the adoption process, use the collected amount to pay the involved entities.
 While there are no fees collected by the Ministry of Welfare, adoptive parents should be aware about the following local fees:

 - Twenty (20.00) Ls (about $40.00) for expedited Latvian passport processing fee per person;

-- Ten (10.00) Ls (about $20.00) for local document Apostille certification by the Ministry of Foreign Affairs (see below section on authentication of documents);
+- Ten (10.00) Ls (about $20.00) for local document apostille certification by the Ministry of Foreign Affairs (see below section on Authentication of Documents);

 - Thirty (30.00) Ls (about $60.00) for court application fee;